donkoralle/Lecture_Scientific_Method_Analysis/el2_review_seminarpaper.md

 -   **Chapters build logically on each other**\
     Each chapter should contribute to developing the central argument step by step.
 -   **Clear relationships between chapters**\
-    Transitions should show how each part relates to the overall research question.
+    Transitions should show how each chapter relates to the overall research question.
 -   **Visible “red thread”**\
     A coherent line of reasoning must be identifiable throughout the paper.